m3data/collective-futurecrafting/_posts/2025-03-06-a-living-story-of-adapting-communities-to-thrive.md

 The Mural is structured around the **Three Horizons framework**: a powerful way to imagine and navigate transformation.

 - **Horizon 1: Business-as-Usual & Current Challenges**: What's holding us back?
 What challenges do you see in your community?
-What are people saying—or not saying—about climate change?
+What are people saying (or not saying) about climate change?

 - **Horizon 2: The Transition Zone**: How might we adapt together?
 What seeds are you planting, both literal and metaphorical?
 What emerging experiments inspire you?
 How might we build bridges between composting the old and crafting the new?